exploring deep learning approaches with f-mnist

 png

-A wider CNN layer provides no improvement and still converges quickly.
+a wider CNN layer doesn’t help and still converges fast.

 class DeepCNN(nn.Module):